-Java Data Types and Variables Interview Question
+Java Data Types & Variables Interview Questions

-1.What are primitive and non-primitive data types in Java?
+1. What are primitive and non-primitive data types in Java?

 Primitive Data Types